notkasim/Linux/Services/DNS/DNSSEC.md

 bind has to own keys direcotry drwxr-sr-x 2 bind bind 4096 Feb  7 20:28 keys

+when configuring dnssec the zones direcotry needs to be owen by bind. or test to give bind group rwx to see if that helps.

 ## To do Steps
 - Create zones directory with correct owner & permissions
 - Create keys directory with correct owner & permissions